rust-lang/cargo/src/doc/guide.md

 Sound good?
-Well, there’s one problem: If you build this project today, and then you send a copy to me, and I build this project tomorrow, something bad could happen. `bjz` could update `color-rs` in the meantime, and my build would include this commit, while yours would not.
+Well, there’s one problem: If you build this project today, and then you send a copy to me, and I build this project tomorrow, something bad could happen. `bjz` could update `color-rs` in the meantime, and my build would include this commit while yours would not.
 Therefore, we would get different builds.
-This would be bad, because we want reproducible builds.
+This would be bad because we want reproducible builds.

 We could fix this problem by putting a `rev` line in our `Cargo.toml`: